-Seasonings: Salt and pepper.
+- Seasonings: Salt and pepper.
 Garlic salt and onion salt are optional if you want more flavor.

->

-> Little Dairy on the Prairie Pro Tip: I’ve used potatoes the size of lime before and they work too.
+Little Dairy on the Prairie Pro Tip: I’ve used potatoes the size of lime before and they work too.
 Smash them flatter for a crispier potato, smash them a little less for a potato that’s a bit more like a baked potato.

->

-> Three steps!
+Three steps!
 Boil.
 Smash.
 Butter.
 Bake.

->

-> STEP 1: Boil Potatoes.
+STEP 1: Boil Potatoes.
 I like to use the instant pot but the stove-top is fine too.

->

-> STEP 2: Smash with potato masher or fork.
+STEP 2: Smash with a potato masher or fork.

->

-> STEP 3: Brush with butter/olive oil mixture.
+STEP 3: Brush with butter/olive oil mixture.
 Season.